How I Check a Car AC Compressor — A Complete, Real-World Guide

 If pressure drops too low, safety systems prevent compressor operation to avoid damage.

-I don’t vent refrigerant or open lines.
-I only:
+Don’t vent refrigerant or open lines. only:

 • Observe system behavior